suzuna08/Map-app/IMPLEMENTATION.md

 - **Category tags**: OR within the group -- a place matches if it has ANY of the selected category tags
 - **Area tags**: OR within the group -- a place matches if it has ANY of the selected area tags
-- **Custom tags**: AND within the group -- a place must have ALL selected custom tags
+- **Custom tags**: Configurable AND/OR via a `filterMode` toggle.
+Default is AND (a place must have ALL selected custom tags).
+When set to `any`, a place matches if it has ANY of the selected custom tags.

-Between groups, the logic is AND: a place must satisfy category OR, AND area OR, AND custom AND, AND search text, AND source filter.
+Between groups, the logic is AND: a place must satisfy category OR, AND area OR, AND custom AND/OR (depending on `filterMode`), AND search text, AND source filter.

+A segmented "and / or" control appears inline in the filter summary row when 2+ custom tags are selected.
+The toggle immediately switches between `selectedCustomIds.every(...)` and `selectedCustomIds.some(...)` in the derived `filteredPlaces` computation.

 This was chosen because categories and areas are mutually exclusive (a place is typically one category, one area), so OR makes sense for broadening results.
-Custom tags are additive descriptors (e.g., "date night" + "outdoor seating"), so AND makes sense for narrowing.
+Custom tags default to AND as additive descriptors (e.g., "date night" + "outdoor seating"), but the OR option lets users broaden (e.g., "show me anything tagged Italian OR Japanese").

 ### Active Tags Only